ourarash/ohlc-aggregator/README.md

 - Group 1: `8:55 to 8:59`
 - Group 2: `9:00 to 9:05`

-We still create two groups although some candles are missing from each group.
+We create two groups although some candles are missing from each group.

 ## Example 2